Relevant ramblings from my loopy journal...

 "Intimacy is the realization that you have a profound effect on the other and treating that knowledge with the utmost respect."

-This is from a great column from the Santa Barbara Independent about the importance of making relationships conscious.
+Santa Barbara Independent about the importance of making relationships conscious.
 I know it sounds like new-age hippie stuff, but it's really good advice.
 I think its important to point out that a relationship is something you put effort into every single day.
 For some people it might be easy, but every relationship hits rough patches.
 If you put in the routine maintenance, a little bit each day, you'll get over the rough patches.
 If you don't put in the effort, the rough patches will tear you apart.

-There is a follow up article called Making a Conscious Relationship Work.
+Making a Conscious Relationship Work.
 I want to pull out this quote:

 "If you can't describe your feelings of anger, hurt or disappointment to your spouse because it is disallowed—through such typical maneuvers such as shaming or ignoring—then you are being emotionally abused and you don't have a viable relationship."